vivaldev/simple_blog_platform/README.md

 This is a test file for my Git testing and outing, yea yea.

+Here is something new to commit.

+Let's see if can add the author also.
+Hope so.